 depreciation is the asset's opening RAB value.

-Depreciation - alternative method
+Depreciation - alternative depreciation method

-Depreciation and, subject to clause 5.3.9, unallocated depreciation may be determined in respect of a CPP regulatory period using an alternative method to the standard depreciation method, provided the Commission is satisfied that the result of applying the alternative method would better promote the purpose of Part 4 than the result of applying the standard depreciation method.
+Depreciation and, subject to clause 5.3.9, unallocated depreciation may be determined in respect of a CPP regulatory period using an alternative depreciation method, provided the Commission is satisfied that the result of applying the alternative depreciation method would better promote the purpose of Part 4 than the result of applying the standard depreciation method.

 For the avoidance of doubt, subclause (1) does not apply to the determination of depreciation or unallocated depreciation in the assessment period.